 Business Professionals of America (BPA) - Available to students in BMMT Classes.
 BPA is a state recognized youth organization for business students.
 All business department students are eligible to join BPA.
 The group is involved in school and community activities.
 There is a regional competition held in January in Escanaba, MI where the students compete against other business students in the Upper Peninsula.
 There are over 50 contest from which to choose.
 Students that place in the top 4 of their respective contest are eligbile to attend the State Leadership Conference held at the Amway Grand Plaza in Grand Rapids, MI in March.
 In Addition, students can also compete at the National Level at various locations across the country.

-SKILLS USA - Available for all Automotive Technology, Welding Technology, Drafting & Design Technology, Construction Technology, Law Enforcement and Machine Tool Technology students.
+SKILLS USA - Available for Machine tool, Welding, Law, Construction, Drafting and Automotive students.
 This organization allows students to compete with other Skills USA groups in various catagories such as carpentry, electrical, and masonry.
 Students compete in regional competitions in the hope of qualifying for SKILLS USA State competition held in Grand Rapids, MI.
 The students stay at the Amway Grand Hotel and the competition is held at the DeVos Center.
 Students fund raise to help cover the cost of these competitions.

 First Robotics - Available to all High School and Career Center Students.
 This team provides students the opportunity to work on designing and building a robot that is used in competitions at the regional and national levels.
 The robot is built to perform functions that the national orgaization requires which vary each year.
 Student involvement includes project design, computer programming, manufacturing processes, application of mathematics and science skills, diving and web page design.
 The students generally specialize their involvement based on intereste and abilities.
 College scholarships are also available.